visdesignlab/workforce-frontend/README.md

 We use docker to deploy in production.
 The specific container that we extend is [here](https://github.com/tiangolo/uwsgi-nginx-flask-docker) and the tag is `python3.8`.
+The container is set up to use uwsgi and nginx to host a flask app and has been extended to also serve the static frontend.

 To build and run the containers, do the following: